 Year in TokyoStudents may study for an academic year at Waseda University, one of Japan's foremost private institutions of higher learning.
+The university is located in the Shinjuku area of Tokyo.
 The academic program combines Japanese language courses and English-taught lecture courses on the history, culture, literature, arts, politics and economics of Japan and East Asia.
 The intensive Japanese language courses, offered at 12 levels of proficiency, assist students in the development of listening, speaking, reading and writing skills.
 Students live with Japanese families or in dormitories throughout the Tokyo area.

 Spring Semester or Year in TokyoStudents may spend the spring semester or full year at Sophia University in Tokyo through the Council on International Educational Exchange.
 Students can experience life in Tokyo and take courses alongside Japanese students and other international students.
 Sophia University is a top-ranked Japanese university and is conveniently located in west-central Tokyo.
-Students are enrolled in Sophia's Faculty of Liberal Arts on the main Yotsuya campus, where they take Japanese language courses as well as English-taught courses in Asian Studies (anthropology, art history, comparative literature, history, international relations, religion, philosophy, political science and sociology) or Japanese linguistics.
-Students live with Japanese host families or in dormitories throughout the Tokyo area.
+Students are enrolled in Sophia's Faculty of Liberal Arts on the main Yotsuya campus, where they take Japanese language courses as well as English-taught courses in Asian Studies (anthropology, art history, comparative literature, history, international relations, religion, philosophy, political science and sociology).
+Students highly proficient in Japanese can take courses in Japanese linguistics.
+Students live in Japanese homes or privately owned dormitories throughout the Tokyo area.

 Semester or Year near TokyoFounded in 1965, Tokyo International University is located in the city of Kawagoe, about 25 miles from central Tokyo.
 The university offers a program for international students through the Japanese Studies Program in the International Center.
-Students enroll in an 8-unit Japanese language course and select the remainder of their course work from anthropology, cinema, culture, economics, history and political science.
+Students enroll in an 8-unit Japanese language course and select the remainder of their courses, taught in English, from anthropology, cinema, culture, economics, history and political science.
 Students live in Japanese homes.

 Semester or Year in DunedinFounded in 1869, the University of Otago is the oldest established university in New Zealand.
 It has an international reputation for the quality of its teaching and research.
 Study abroad students are able to take a broad range of subjects across the university's four academic divisions: commerce, health sciences, humanities and sciences.
 Students majoring in English, anthropology, psychology, and natural and environmental sciences will find strong programs offering a wide variety of courses.
 The university offers a true campus lifestyle and the city of Dunedin, in which the university is located, offers a rich cultural life as well as proximity to outdoor activities.
 Students live in university-affiliated dormitories or apartments.